Vega: Etymology and cultural significance

 In Chinese, 織女 (Zhī Nǚ), meaning Weaving Girl (asterism), refers to an asterism consisting of Vega, ε Lyrae and ζ^{1} Lyrae.
 Consequently, the Chinese name for Vega is 織女一 (Zhī Nǚ yī, the First Star of Weaving Girl).
 In Chinese mythology, there is a love story of Qixi (七夕) in which Niulang (牛郎, Altair) and his two children (β Aquilae and γ Aquilae) are separated from their mother Zhinü (織女, lit. "weaver girl", Vega) who is on the far side of the river, the Milky Way.
 However, one day per year on the seventh day of the seventh month of the Chinese lunisolar calendar, magpies make a bridge so that Niulang and Zhinü can be together again for a brief encounter.
 The Japanese Tanabata festival, in which Vega is known as Orihime (織姫), is also based on this legend.

 In Zoroastrianism, Vega was sometimes associated with Vanant, a minor divinity whose name means "conqueror".

 The indigenous Boorong people of north-western Victoria, Australia, named it Neilloan, "the flying loan".

-In Hindu astronomy and astrology, Vega is represented by the nakshatra Abhijit(अभिजित).
-In the Srimad Bhagavatam, Shri Krishna tells Arjuna, that among the Nakshatras he is Abhijit, which remark indicates the auspiciousness of this Nakshatra.
+In Hindu astronomy and astrology, Vega is represented by the nakshatra Abhijit (अभिजित).
+In the Srimad Bhagavatam, Shri Krishna tells Arjuna, that among the Nakshatras he is Abhijit, which indicates the auspiciousness of this Nakshatra.

 Medieval astrologers counted Vega as one of the Behenian stars and related it to chrysolite and winter savory.
 Cornelius Agrippa listed its kabbalistic sign under Vultur cadens, a literal Latin translation of the Arabic name.
 Medieval star charts also listed the alternate names Waghi, Vagieh and Veka for this star.

 W. H. Auden's 1933 poem "A Summer Night (to Geoffrey Hoyland)" famously opens with the couplet, "Out on the lawn I lie in bed,/Vega conspicuous overhead".
 In the 1997 film Contact, the Vega system is the source of alien communication.